joolstorrentecalo/gitlab-foss/doc/update/versions/gitlab_17_changes.md

 - [Deprecations and removals documentation](../../update/deprecations.md#non-expiring-access-tokens).
 - [Deprecation issue](https://gitlab.com/gitlab-org/gitlab/-/issues/369122).

-## Issues to be aware of when upgrading from 17.1 and earlier

-- If the customer is using GitLab Duo and upgrading to GitLab 17.2.3 or earlier, they must do both of the following:
-  - Resynchronize their license.
-  - Restart the server after the upgrade.
-- If the customer is using GitLab Duo and upgrading to GitLab 17.2.4 or later, they must do either of the following:
-  - Resynchronize their license.
-  - Wait until the next scheduled license synchronization, which happens every 24 hours.

-After the customer has upgraded to GitLab 17.2.4 or later, these steps are not required for future upgrades.

-For more information, see [issue 480328](https://gitlab.com/gitlab-org/gitlab/-/issues/480328).

 ## Issues to be aware of when upgrading from 17.3

 - Migration failures when upgrading from GitLab 17.3.